Babar Azam: Early career

-In January 2016, Pakistan toured New Zealand.
+In January 2016, Pakistan visited New Zealand.
 In the first ODI match, Babar scored 62 runs off 76 balls.
 Pakistan lost the match by 70 runs.
 He was the leading run scorer in the ODI series with 145 runs in 2 innings at an average of 72.50.

 In the five-match ODI series against England in July, he batted in five games and only scored 122 runs.
 He made his Twenty20 International debut for Pakistan against England on 7 September.
 He scored an unbeaten 15 runs off 11 balls.
 Pakistan won the match and series.

 Besides the England series, Pakistan played two match ODI series against Ireland.
 In the first ODI of the series, Pakistan beat Ireland by 255 runs and created record of their biggest win in terms of runs in an ODI.
 Babar contributed in his side's victory by scoring 29 runs.
 With the second and final ODI abandoned due to rain, Pakistan won the series 1–0.